SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 * Go and download HE-man masters of the universe or TNMNT Rescue Palooza (you can get the pak file from within it)
 * place your pak's to: `~/RetroPie/roms/ports/openbor/`

+# Let the fun begin

+* Launch a game using the Openbor - Module Selection Script found in your Ports section of emulation station.
+You may need to restart Emulation station before it shows up.

 ## This might not be needed, but something you can try if it won't load a game.